derekkraan/horde/README.md

 # Horde

 Horde is an eventually-consistent distributed supervisor (`Horde.Supervisor`) and registry (`Horde.Registry`).

-Horde is built using a add-wins last-write-wins δ-CRDT map.
-By using a CRDT, Horde is guaranteed to eventually convergeon a single representation of the data.
+Horde is built on top of an add-wins last-write-wins [δ-CRDT](github.com/derekkraan/delta_crdt_ex).
+Horde tracks all child specs in the CRDT along with the nodes on which they are running.
+Since CRDTs are guaranteed to eventually converge, we can guarantee that Horde will also converge to a single representation of the shared state.

+Cluster membership in Horde is fully dynamic.
+Nodes can be added and removed at any time and Horde will keep working like you expect it to.

+You can use Horde to build fault-tolerant distributed systems that need either a global registry or a global supervisor, or both.

 `Horde.Supervisor` makes use of a hash ring to limit any possible race conditions to times when cluster membership is changing.